Pinacosaurus: Growth

 In the group of juveniles found together at Bayan Mandahu, the individuals were all oriented into the same direction, suggesting they represent a travelling true herd simultaneously killed and covered by a sandstorm.
 It is remarkable that the members of such groups are all of about the same age, having an average length of circa 1.5 metres.
 This could be explained by the larger individuals being able to extract themselves from the sand, leaving the small members of the herd behind but in that case it is strange that no very young animals were found, the smallest being about one metre in length.
 The concentration of fossils at Alag Teeg has been explained as caused by a drying pool, but later research showed the sediments were deposited during a flood.
 During their ontogenetic development, in juveniles at first the ribs fused with their vertebrae.
 The forelimbs strongly increased in robustness, while the hindlimbs did not become larger relative to the rest of the skeleton, indicating that the arms bore most of the weight.
 In the cervical halfrings, the underlying bone band developed outgrowths connecting it with the underlying osteoderms, which simultaneously fused to each other.
 On the skull, the caputegulae first ossified at the snout and the rear rim; gradually the ossification extended towards the middle regions.
 On the rest of the body, the ossification process progressed from the neck onwards in the direction of the tail.

 Vocalization

 In 2023, a fossilized larynx was described from a specimen of P. grangeri by Norell and Yoshida et al. The larynx was composed of cricoid and arytenoid cartilages, similar to those of non-avian reptiles.
 However its mobile cricoid-arytenoid joint and long arytenoid cartilages would have enabled easy opening of the glottis, thus allowing air-flow control similar to that of birds.
 Also, the cartilages were ossified, implying that laryngeal ossification is a feature of some non-avian dinosaurs.
-This structure represents the oldest known example of a larynx preserved in a dinosaur, and suggests that Pinacosaurus was likely capable of making loud, possibly bird-like vocalizations.
+This structure suggests that Pinacosaurus was likely capable of making loud, possibly bird-like vocalizations.